-Boeri’s research focuses on drug users and their social environments.
+Boeri’s research focuses on people who use drugs and their social environments.
 By examining the intersection of socio-economic status, race, gender, and social capital over the life course, Boeri looks for turning points and transitions in drug use trajectories to better understand how to target services for people who need them.
-Boeri's aim is to reduce the adverse health effects associated with drug use and the harmful social impact of current drug policy.
-With funding from the National Institutes of Health, her recent work emphasizes the concept of “social recovery” as an alternative or complement to conventional drug treatment practices.
-Committed to including the voices of the marginalized and disenfranchised, Boeri is a strong advocate of harm reduction initiatives and served on the board of the Atlanta Harm Reduction Coalition.
-She currently is a board member of the Commission on the Accreditation of Programs in Applied and Clinical Sociology (CAPACS), and coordinates an annual student problem solving competition for the Association for Applied and Clinical Sociology.
+Boeri's aim is to reduce the adverse health effects associated with drug use and the harmful social impact of punitive drug policy.
+Boeri's recent work calls for including alternative strategies to complement conventional drug treatment practices.
+Committed to including the voices of the marginalized and disenfranchised, Boeri is a strong advocate of harm reduction initiatives.
+Boeri has received funding from the National Institutes of Health to study drug use in suburban areas, and currently is conducting a study on the opioid crisis in the suburban towns around Boston and Atlanta

 Weaves engaging first-person accounts of the lives of baby boomer drug users, including the author Miriam Boeri’s own knowledge as the sister of a heroin addict.
 The compelling stories are set in historical context, from the cultural influence of sex, drugs, and rock n' roll to contemporary discourse that pegs drug addiction as a disease punished by incarceration.
 Received the RC46 2018 Distinguished Scholarly Book Award in Clinical Sociology from the International Sociological Association.